-- Check the age of the car battery as it will naturally lose its charging capability after about 5 years.
 Car batteries are stamped with a code which indicates the date of manufacture, but not only is the code hard to find without removing your battery, it also gives no indication as to how long the battery has been fitted to the vehicle.
 Most batteries are designed to last between 5 and 10 years so if you have owned your car for a long time and don’t recall ever changing your battery, it might be time to replace it, before it one day lets you down.

 Check for corrosion on the battery terminals, ensure these are fitted tightly and the battery seated properly.
 Corrosion is caused when battery acid is able to escape due to a faulty connection.
 This results in corrosive material forming around the terminals which can prevent a clean connection.
 A build-up of dirt on the battery may also prevent a good, clean connection.
 Inspect the battery regularly and clean any dirt and residue away from the terminals.

 Car batteries naturally lose their charge over time so even if you don’t use your car frequently, make sure you start the engine up regularly to prolong the life of the battery and maintain its charging capability.

-Free Battery Check From Kwik Fit
+Free battery check from Kwik Fit

 Contact your nearest Kwik Fit for a free battery check - no appointment necessary.
 Looking to replace your battery?
 View our range of car batteries and buy online.